metamath/lamp-guide/docs/11/index.md

 tools are doing for you, and metamath-lamp can reveal this more detailed view if you wish.

-IF you click on "show types" just above a proof table, the proof display will include the "syntax" (aka "types" or "inessential") proof steps.
+If you click on "show types" just above a proof table, the proof display will include the "syntax" (aka "types" or "inessential") proof steps.
 These are steps in a Metamath proof that